veliovgroup/ostrio/tutorials/linux/security/use-ssh-keys.md

 ```

 ### Disable password auth (extra security)

-If you have backups of your local machine, and you 100% sure SSH keys is secure and won't be lost.
-You may add an extra layer of security by disabling password authentication:
+If SSH keys are 100% secure and won't be lost.
+Disabling password authentication would add an extra layer of security:

 ```shell
 # nano /etc/ssh/sshd_config
 # find the line with PasswordAuthentication